probe973/eco-4001b/normal/03-normal_distribution.md

 ### Question 13

 From experience, it is known that the length of time customers spend on the running machine is normally distributed with a mean of 28 minutes and a standard deviation of 10 minutes.
-They ask for volunteers to showcase the gym, but decide they will only take people who spend more than 40 minutes on the running machine.
+A gym ask for volunteers to showcase the gym, but decide they will only take people who spend more than 40 minutes on the running machine.

 {% include question_numerical.html
     id="normal_13a"